-Your grade will be based on three exams, several homework assignments, case studies, and attendance quizzes.

-In each exam, I will include a few challenging tasks, which only the best students will be able to answer.
+Your grade will be based on two night-exams, weekly assignments, and a team project.
+In each exam, I include a few challenging tasks, which only the best students will be able to answer.
 These are the questions that distinguish the A students.